Part of National Museums Liverpool

 The exhibition reflects how the lives and experiences of Liverpool’s LGBT+ community have changed from 1967 to 2017.
 Individual stories are told through a mixture of objects, costume, art, photography, film and oral history interviews.
 The exhibition also explores the impact of national events such as Section 28, civil partnerships, marriage, age of consent equality, and equal adoption rights.

 The experiences of Liverpool's LGBT+ community reveal devastating cases of discrimination and prejudice but also examples of self-determination, resilience and creativity.
-50 years on from 1967 Sexual Offences Act, the exhibition offers a reflection on the significant advances that have been made, while also remembering there is still work to be done for full equality.
+50 years on from the 1967 Sexual Offences Act, the exhibition offers a reflection on the significant advances that have been made, while also remembering there is still work to be done for full equality.

 Excerpts from 'Pink: Past and Present' courtesy of First Take.
 Watch more interviews from the film in the exhibition.